KatVolkova/reading-club/README.md

 - Spelling mistake for align-items attribute value:center has been corrected.

-- Trailing slashed have been removed from meta elements
+- Trailing slashes have been removed from meta elements.

 - - -